datalens-tech/datalens/README.md

 You can use the same credentials to configure Zitadel and add new users using Zitadel control panel at http://localhost:8085/. **Don't forget to login there at least once to change the default password.**

-By default in DataLens with authentication every new user has datalens.viewer role which allows viewing collections and workbooks in read only mode.
-You are not allowed to modify or create any new entity with this role.
-In order to be able to edit or create new collection or workbook you need to have datalens.editor or datalens.admin role.
-To grant roles please open Zitadel at http://localhost:8085/ui/console/grants, then find user to whome you want to grant a new role, click on user and select new role.
+By default in DataLens with authentication enabled, all users have a datalens.viewer role.
+This allows them to use all collections and workbooks in read-only mode.
+They are not allowed to create or modify any objects with this role.
+To be able to create or edit objects, they need to have a datalens.editor or datalens.admin role.
+To grant these roles, open Zitadel at http://localhost:8085/ui/console/grants, then find the user to whom you want to grant a new role and click on the user and select the new role.

 DataLens supports the following roles: